attomole-llc/attomole-editing/src/content/blog/markdown-style-guide.md

 heroImage: "/College Essay Consultation.png"
 ---

-# ✨ Personalized College Essay Review ✨

-> *Craft a story that stands out—with guidance designed for you.*

 ## 💡 About Our Service
 We’re a boutique consulting team offering tailored support to help you bring out your authentic voice.
 Whether you’re preparing your Common App essay or a supplemental response, we’ll help you refine your ideas, structure, and style.